Mehrnoush Soroush

 Joseph Harris

-Joseph Harris is a PhD student in NELC in the Archaeology of the Ancient Near East program.
-He researches the archaeology of the Late Prehistoric Near East, and is most interested in Pre-Pottery Neolithic culture.
+Joseph Harris is a PhD student in MES in the Archaeology of the Ancient Near East program.
+He researches the archaeology of the Late Prehistoric Near East, focusing on Pleistocene-Holocene transitional cultures and the Kurdistan region.

 Joseph completed his B.A. at UNC Chapel Hill and afterwards spent an Affiliate year at University College London’s Institute of Archaeology.
-He has worked on several archaeological projects, including in Turkey, Jordan, Greece, Israel, Iraqi Kurdistan, and North Carolina.
+He has worked on several archaeological projects, including in Iraqi Kurdistan, Oman, Turkey, Jordan, Israel, Greece, and North Carolina.

 Jiayue Wang